fornwall/allocation-counter/README.md

 }
 ```

-Run the tests with the necessary feature enable:
+Run the tests with the necessary feature enabled:

 ```sh
 cargo test --features count-allocations